joonkeekim/Instructive-Decoding/README.md

 ### 💻 **Key Arguments Explained**

 - `noisy`: This argument determines the decoding method to be used.
-  - If set to `true`, the script employs **Instructive Decoding**, which involves the use of both the original and noisy instructions.
+  - If this is set, the script employs **Instructive Decoding**, which involves the use of both the original and noisy instructions.
-  - If set to `false`, it executes **Standard Decoding**, using only the original instruction without any noisy variants.
+  - If this is not set, it executes **Standard Decoding**, using only the original instruction without any noisy variants.

 - `neg_type`: This specifies the type of noisy instruction to be used.
   - It allows you to choose from a range of predefined noisy instruction variants, each designed to test different aspects of the model's instruction-following capabilities.

 - `eps`: This is a crucial hyperparameter for Instructive Decoding.
+We recommend to use `-0.3`
   - It represents the balance factor between predictions that are guided by the original instruction and those influenced by the noisy instructions.
   - A higher value of `eps` gives more weight to the influence of noisy instructions, while a lower value leans more towards the original instruction.

 - `is_decoder`: This argument defines the architecture of the model in use.
-  - If set to `true`, it indicates that the model is a **decoder-only** transformer model.
+  - If this is set, it indicates that the model is a **decoder-only** transformer model.
-  - If set to `false`, it suggests that the model uses an **encoder-decoder** architecture.
+  - If this is not set, it suggests that the model uses an **encoder-decoder** architecture.

 ## 😁 **Misc.**
 Feel free to cite us.